-Injuries to the fingers and hand are known to cause serious loss of independence and dexterity.
-They can lead to someone being unable to work, take care of day-to-day household chores or enjoy regular pastimes.
+Injuries to the fingers and hand are known to cause serious loss of independence and dexterity, often leading you unable to work or enjoy regular pastimes.

 Table of contents:

 - How much compensation will I get for a finger injury?